johndoe31415/pdfminify/README.md

 ## Requirements
-pdfminify needs at least Python 3.5 and the [llpdf Python package][https://github.com/johndoe31415/llpdf].
+pdfminify needs at least Python 3.5 and the [llpdf Python package][https://github.com/johndoe31415/llpdf] at least v0.0.4.
 It furthermore uses the "identify" and "convert" utilities of ImageMagick.
 It uses the former to determine the width, height, colorspace and bits per component of image files and the latter to convert images from PNM (the internal format that pdfminify is capable of writing natively) to JPEG.

 ## Acknowledgments
 pdfminify uses the Toy Parser Generator (TPG) of Christophe Delord